Location: Bolinas, CA.

 Position Type: Apprenticeships (2-4)

-Since 1966, we have been training early-career conservation scientists at the Palomarin Field Station through intensive field-based opportunities.
+Since 1966, we have been training early-career conservation scientists at the Palomarin Field Station through intensive field-based positions.
 These immersive apprenticeships teach landbird research techniques and data-driven solutions to conservation challenges.
 Palomarin is among the longest running bird observatories in North America, with a rich history as a leader in studying the impact of environmental change on birds.
 Apprentices completing our program leave with a comprehensive knowledge base, including the ability to design and implement conservation research, communicate research to the public, and ensure data are incorporated effectively into data management systems and resource management planning efforts.

 Apprentices will learn key concepts and skills in the following six areas:

 Apprentices will also complete an independent capstone project, working with a mentor.

 Qualifications: Desired applicants will have a strong interest in birds and conservation, and the desire to spend long hours in the field and office.
 A typical field day starts before sunrise, and involves hiking 5-7 miles; the terrain has some incline, and can be uneven.
 Participants must be able to work independently as well as in groups.
 Exposure to poison oak is unavoidable.
 A vehicle is not required for all positions, but some selected applicants will need a valid driver’s license, a personal vehicle, and current proof of insurance; Point Blue will conduct a motor vehicle report for insurance purposes, after hiring.
 Any use of a personal vehicle for field work will be reimbursed at the current federal mileage rate.